High Risk Situations

 Factors to avoid

 Sources say that should the pilot be able to avoid these mishaps or high risk situations, more than 90 % of the aviation accidents can be avoided.
-Below the list in more detail, study it and become a safer pilot.
+Below you wil find the list in more detail, study it and become a safer pilot.
 The FAA published its handbook about Risk Management FAA-H-8083-2, its 112 pages long but well worth your time.

 This is an important factor when flying VFR.
 Plan your flight with enough margin to handle delays and along terrain to allow for a diversion in VMC should the weather forecast be wrong for your intended route.